This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The complex has several temples, museums, and stunning buildings to witness, including the Wat Phra Kaeo or the Temple of the Emerald Buddha, so you have lots to see and explore.

 It’s at least a half-day activity, so definitely worth spending some time here.
+We have it included on our 3 Day itinerary for Bangkok.

 Is the Grand Palace in Bangkok free?